DavidRivAlm/Olist__delay_prediction_Ensemble_Project/README.md

 ## 🙌 Team & Acknowledgments

-Developed by David Rivero and team for a final Business Analytics project.
+Developed by Luana, Angie, Jhonatan, Juan and David for a final Business Analytics project.
 Powered by open datasets from Kaggle and open-source tools.

 ---

 ## 📬 Contact

 Have questions or feedback?
-Reach out via GitHub or connect on [LinkedIn](https://www.linkedin.com).
+Reach out via lambton email.